hajeeraghazi/Aura-AI-Self-Makeover-App/README.md

 1. Launch the AURA application
 2. Upload a selfie or take a photo
+4. View detected facial attributes
-3. View detected facial attributes
+5. View Recommendations based on detected facial attributes and user input
+6. Virtual Try-On lipstick
-4. Select a makeup style
+7. Select a makeup style
-5. Preview virtual makeup and follow the guide
+8. Preview virtual makeup and follow the guide

 ---